brooklynrail/brooklynrail-platform/content/people/chunchen-wang.md

 ---
-name: Chunchen Wang
+name: Wang Chunchen
 first_name: Chunchen
 last_name: Wang
-short_bio: "**Chunchen Wang** is the Deputy Director and Chief Curator at CAFA Art Museum, Beijing.
+short_bio: "**Wang Chunchen** is the Deputy Director and Chief Curator at CAFA Art Museum, Beijing.
 He was the adjunct curator at the Eli and Edythe Broad Art Museum at Michigan State University (2012-2016) and appointed as the curator of the Chinese Pavilion at the 55th Venice Biennale (2013).
 He is